 Specialty Information Sheet (Condensed Version)

-Aesthetic and restorative dentistry concerns the diagnosis, treatment, and rehabilitation of conditions affecting the teeth, supporting structures, and overall dental appearance.
-It combines functional restoration with cosmetic outcomes, often involving complex, multidisciplinary care.
+Aesthetic and restorative dentistry concerns the investigation, treatment, and rehabilitation of conditions affecting the teeth, supporting structures, and overall dental appearance.
+It combines functional restoration with cosmetic outcomes, while in many cases involving complex and multidisciplinary care.

-Practitioners in this field are typically registered with the General Dental Council and may hold postgraduate qualifications in restorative or aesthetic dentistry.
-Many have additional experience in prosthodontics, implant dentistry, occlusion, and interdisciplinary treatment planning.
+Practitioners in this field are Usually registered with the General Dental Council and may hold postgraduate qualifications in restorative or aesthetic dentistry.
+Many have additional experience in prosthodontics, implant dentistry, occlusion, and interdisciplinary treatment planning

 Experts are most commonly instructed in civil claims involving dental treatment.
 These may include: